BlueQuartzSoftware/simplnx/wrapping/python/docs/source/Overview.rst

     - Hexahedron
     - Tetrahedral

+  - DataArray: This :ref:`DataObject<DataObject>` holds the actual raw data values that are used within DREAM3D-NX.
+This can be anything from simple gray scale image data to multidimensional data.
+DREAM3D-NX utilizes a *flat* data storage approach, such that even multidimensional data is allocated into a contiguous section of memory.
+This approach enables faster and more efficient compute times.

-For most DREAM.3D functions, the user is given control over how to name the various objects within the *Data Structure* tree with most filters providing reasonable defaults.
+For most DREAM3D-NX functions, the user is given control over how to name the various objects within the *Data Structure* tree with most filters providing reasonable defaults.

 --------------

 .. figure:: Images/DataStructure.png
-   :alt: DREAM.3D Data Structure
+   :alt: DREAM3D-NX Data Structure

-   DREAM.3D Data Structure
+   DREAM3D-NX Data Structure

 --------------